Plants can help you sleep!

-Of course, sleeping on a new custom mattress will help but there are some other things you can do to improve your quality of sleep.
+Of course, sleeping on a new custom mattress will help, but there are other tricks you can incorporate to improve your quality of sleep.

 For example, did you know there are scented and unscented indoor plants that help you sleep better?

 Lavender’s pleasant aroma is known to help women fall asleep, calm crying babies and have a soothing effect on the nervous system.
-You can grow lavender directly in your room — if you have a window with direct sunlight or a plant grow light.
+Grow lavender directly in your room – place it near a window with direct sunlight or under a plant grow light.
 Lavender growing kits are available at your favorite garden store.

 Gardenias have thick glossy leaves and fragrant blossoms.
 You can grow these sleep-inducing plants in containers and keep them in your room.
 Indoor gardenias need bright light but not direct sunlight.
 Caring for these flowering plants may seem a bit labor-intensive but when the result is a good night’s sleep, it’s definitely worth it!

 The appearance and scent of this exotic plant are quite soothing — that is why you see so many jasmine-based teas, bath, and perfume products on the market.
 Most jasmine flowers are white, but there are other shades in yellow, light pink and ivory.

 Plant jasmine shrubs in small pots to contain indoor growth — they get pretty big when embedded outdoors — and place them in partial sunlight.
 The scent of blooming jasmine will have you dozing in no time!